Modern C++

 optionally, a name.

-Types: Arithmetic, Pointers and nullptr , Enumerators, Arrays, struct ,
+examples: Arithmetic, Pointers and nullptr , Enumerators, Arrays, struct , class ,

 Incomplete types: A type that has been declared but not yet defined

-Types: void , incompletely-defined object types, e.g. struct A; , array of elements of
+examples: void , incompletely-defined object types, e.g. struct A; , array of elements

 C++ Types Summary